flurick/godot-docs/tutorials/step_by_step/instancing.rst

 .. image:: /img/tutorial-instancing-scene-container-2.1.png

-Open the container scene, select the root and click the link like button, the instancing button!
+Open the container scene, select the root and click the instancing button!

 .. image:: /img/tutorial-instancing-container-instance-root-2.1.png